Elmo 2 Fire burning 7,000 acres; 0% contained

-ELMO - The Elmo 2 Fire which is burning west of Flathead Lake in the Elmo area has scorched 7,000 acres and is 0% contained.
+ELMO - The Elmo 2 Fire which is burning four miles west of Elmo has scorched 7,000 acres and is 0% contained.

-There are roughly 100 people assigned to battle the blaze that ignited on Friday evening.
+There are roughly 100 people assigned to battle the blaze that ignited on Friday evening in the Deep Draw area along Highway 28.
+The CSKT Division of Fire reports the blaze started in grass, and then worked its way into the timber north of Highway 28.

-A Red Flag Warning in the area could cause extreme fire behavior for the remainder of the weekend.
+"The fire is consuming some thick standing and dead timber that has not seen fire in several decades," an update notes.

-CSKT Division of Fire spokesman C.T.
-Camel says some evacuations will likely remain in place at least into the Saturday afternoon or evening, according to a social media post.
+Fire managers note hot and dry conditions combined with gusty winds are expected to increase fire behavior.
+Heavy air tankers, Single Engine Air Tankers (SEAT), and helicopters are being used to halt the spread of the fire to the north and west.

 Montana Fish, Wildlife and Parks has evacuated and closed Big Arm and Lake Mary Ronan state parks due to the Elmo 2 Fire.